TAPP MIDDLE SCHOOL COUNSELING

 Tapp 6th Grade Students & Parents:

-Articulation begins this week!
+Articulation begins EARLY SPRING 2020!
 This is the time of year when Mrs. Bailey, 6th Grade School Counselor goes over to feeder schools to present to all rising 6th grade students (Compton, Varner, Dowell Elementary).

 Cobb Virtual Academy